MohammedRaghib/Oddyseys/README.md

   - Dynamic rendering powered by JavaScript.
 - **Back-End**:
   - PHP for handling database interactions and processing requests.
-  - SQLite database for storing parks, hotels, and rate details.
+  - MySQL database for storing parks, hotels, and rate details.

 ---